sonictruth/tetra-kit-player/README.md

 It's like a PVR for tetra-kit.
 You can pause the live stream re-listen to old messages search, sort, download them.

-TKP alsocfeatures acsmall live CMCE indicator (top right).
+TKP also features a small live CMCE indicator (top right).

 <img src="sscreen3.png" width="500">